 And although you have to plan ahead because of the chill time, it really isn't difficult to make and doesn't require you to be in the kitchen baking for hours on end.
 It's really had to get this recipe wrong, too.
 There's no chance of it being undercooked, burnt, or of it falling or not turning out right.

 It's also fun for kids to help make.
 They can help combine the pudding and Cool Whip, and they can help setting the graham crackers in place.
 Only the chocolate has to be heated, so that part shouldn't be given to young children.
 In fact stirring the pudding and Cool Whip is fun and almost therapeutic.
 OK, well, maybe that's just because I like licking the spoon!!!

 (I hate the supermarket at holiday time, can you tell?!?!)

 I don't think I've ever thrown any of this dish away.
 I do usually hope that enough is left to take back home, though.
 It keeps pretty well for a few days too, as long as you don't expect the graham crackers to stay crunchy.
 It's still good even after they get soft.

 This chocolate éclair is perfect for a regular weekday dessert or a family gathering at the holidays or otherwise.
-The only thing it probably wouldn’t be well-suited for is a picnic in warm weather.
+The only thing it probably wouldn't be well-suited for is a picnic in warm weather.
 It does need to stay cold!
-And don’t forget to plan ahead for this dish, since it has to chill overnight.
+Also, you will need to plan ahead for this dish, since it has to chill overnight.